lukesherwood/team-organizer/NOTES.md

 #NOTES

 ##Do Next
-form can submit post call to server form can render new event on the dom drop users event_id column? fix times display for events
+form can submit post call to server - some reason for doing it 3 times?? form can render new event on the dom drop users event_id column? fix times display for events
 Delete functions for events, teams and user(players)